juhosyrjanen/cdk-chaos/README.md

-# Chaos testing AWS infra
+# Chaos testing AWS infra with AWS FIS

 > This project uses AWS CDK to define and deploy AWS infrastructure.
-Using AWS Fault Injection Simulator (FIS), this project simulates errors in the infrastrucrture in the pipeline after changes are made to the code.
+Using AWS Fault Injection Simulator (FIS), this project simulates errors in one AZ.

 This project uses Typescript as the language for CDK.
 The stack is defined in ``lib/cdk-chaos-stack.ts``